Chart Color Schemes

 Population growth drivers in Fairfield West are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-These projections anticipate lower quartile growth nationally, with Fairfield West expected to expand by 647 persons to 2041, reflecting an increase of 3.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth of national areas is anticipated, with the area expected to expand by 649 persons to 2041 based on aggregated SA2-level projections, reflecting reflecting an increase of 2.5% in total over the 17 years.

 Frequently Asked Questions - Population